 The delineation of the upper part of the rock glacier footprint and the definition of the rooting zone depend on the spatial connection of the rock glacier to the upslope unit (cf. Section 3c).
-The details of this procedure will be described in the practical inventorying guidelines.
+The details of this procedure are described in the practical inventorying concepts (cf. RGI PC section 5d).